-Through March 31, 2021, more than 9,000 benefits applications, representing more than 15,000 people, have been submitted via MNbenefits.org.
-Before MNbenefits, it took about an hour to apply for benefits-now, the median time to completion is less than 12 minutes.
-This represents more than 7,000 hours in saved time for people through March 2021, valuable time that families can use to search for a new job, find stable housing or childcare, or any number of other things to take care of themselves.
+156,778 applications have been processed since September 2021, representing 345,725 people served.
+Before MNbenefits, it took about an hour to apply for benefits-now, the median time to completion is around 13 minutes.
+This represents more than 122,809 hours in saved time for people through April 2022, valuable time that families can use to search for a new job, find stable housing or childcare, or any number of other things to take care of themselves.

-Customer feedback is paramount in this project.
-At the end of each application, clients can select a happy, neutral, or sad face for their experience (similar to the satisfaction buttons in an airport).
-About three quarters of clients select happy, one quarter select meh, and less than 1% select sad, suggesting high customer satisfaction ratings.
-The following is a selection of direct client quotes from a recent single day using the application:
+Customer feedback was paramount in this project.
+At the end of each application, clients can select a happy, neutral (meh), or sad face for their experience (similar to the satisfaction buttons in an airport).
+One quarter select meh, and less than 1% select sad, and 70% report happy, suggesting high customer satisfaction ratings.